15 Expats Talk about Health Insurance and Healthcare in France

 We asked expats in France if they have access to public healthcare in France.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on the French healthcare system.
 The government has implemented a number of measures to ensure the safety of patients and healthcare workers, including the introduction of telemedicine, the use of protective equipment, and the implementation of social distancing protocols.
 Despite these measures, the healthcare system has been overwhelmed by the influx of patients, leading to long wait times and delays in care.
 Additionally, the pandemic has caused a shortage of medical staff, as many healthcare workers have been forced to take time off due to illness or quarantine.
-Despite these challenges, the French healthcare system has been able to provide quality care to those in need," wrote one expat.
+Despite these challenges, the French healthcare system has been able to provide quality care to those in need," mentioned one expat in France.

 What advice do you have for expats having a baby in France?